vanioinformatika/poc-angularjs-jwt-rest/README.md

 This application is a proof-of-concept (PoC) of using AngularJS with secured REST service with session handling and authorization.
 It is using JTW - JSON Web Token.

+Session data encrypted on server side and immutable by client application.

 Based on https://github.com/auth0/angular-token-auth

 JWT more information: